Manuel Perez (musician)

-Emanuel "Manuel" Perez (December 28, 1871 – 1946) was an American early New Orleans jazz cornetist and bandleader.
+Emanuel Perez (December 28, 1871 – 1946) was an American early New Orleans jazz cornetist and bandleader.

 Life

 Some details of his early life remain obscure.
 He was born into a Creole of Color family of Spanish, French and African descent.
 One of his ancestors was an officer of the free black regiment which fought in the Battle of New Orleans.